yumisakii/Rising_Gears/README.md

 ## Overview
 A first-person factory puzzle game built in Unreal Engine.
 The player controls Zola, navigating through massive, complex industrial environments.
 The core of the experience is built around a dynamic grappling hook mechanic, allowing players to build momentum and seamlessly swing across wide gaps and hazards to progress through the factory.

+## Project Context
+This game was developed in a single month as a third-year school project at G.Tech.
+The core design and mechanics were driven by a set of randomly assigned constraints.
+The team was challenged to build a fast-paced, "nervous" first-person platformer set in a Belle Époque theme, with the strict requirement that levels must be designed to be completed in under one minute.

 ## Core Features
 * **Momentum-Based Swinging:** Master the grappling hook to swing through the air, utilizing physics and momentum to traverse the factory floor.
 * **Environmental Puzzles:** Interact with dynamic world elements, including rising water hazards, moving platforms, and physical puzzles that require precise timing and movement.